 On the basis of the reservoir, as it is now known, it is likely that the platform will become gas deficient for power generation in the next five to seven years and will then need to import gas.

 The agreement with the Frigg UK Pipeline owners provides for the supply of fuel gas at that time as required, as well as for commissioning and start-up.

 CB&I designed the platform with Aker Verdal constructing the jacket structures.
 The wellhead platform was built by BIFAB in Scotland.

 Burntisland Fabrications won the contract for the management, fabrication and provision of assistance with commissioning of the 3,650t wellhead deck, constructed at the company’s facilities at Burntisland and Methil.

-Heerema was awarded the contract for the management, fabrication and provision of assistance with commissioning of the 9,500t utilities deck.
+Heerema was awarded the contract for the management, fabrication and provision of assistance with the commissioning of the 9,500t utility deck.

 Dragados carried out the management, fabrication and provision of assistance with commissioning of the 10,000t production deck at Cadiz, Spain.

-The pipelines and field infrastructure were installed by Saipem of Italy.
+The pipelines and field infrastructure was installed by Saipem of Italy.